Admissions

 Scholastic Preparation

-Applicants must possess a high school diploma or recognized equivalency.
-Applicants for first-year admission must have completed 16 credits in a college preparatory program for grades 9-12.
+Applicants must be on track to complete a high school diploma or recognized equivalency.
+Applicants for first-year admission must have completed 16 credits in a college preparatory program for grades 9-12 (and possibly including a grade 13 option).
 Credits awarded in eighth grade for ninth grade algebra and recorded on an official high school transcript may count toward one credit of algebra.
+Students who have taken college courses before graduation from high school are still considered freshmen applicants.
 To be eligible for admission, a student will have completed the following courses prior to enrollment:

 We encourage all applicants to complete English, science, and math courses beyond these minimum requirements.
 Training and experience in computer aided design (CAD) and computer science may also be considered.